-Don’t worry, you landed on this article to learn how you can open an online bank account in France as a non-resident.
-And we’re going to break down the available options and important considerations before applying.
+Don’t worry, you landed on this article to learn how you can open an online account in France.
+And we’re going to break down the available banking options and important considerations before applying.

-But lucky for you, we’re also going to share some reasons why you might want to reconsider your decision… and where you should look instead.
+But lucky for you, we’re also going to share some reasons why you might reconsider banking in France… and where you should look instead.

 On y va!

-Let’s start by breaking down your options, which include traditional banks with online banking and “online banks.”
+Let’s start by breaking down your banking options, which include traditional bank accounts with online banking and “online banks.”
 In France, an “online bank” refers to a bank without a physical branch network.